About

 Despite the invisibly small componentry, our amplifiers are built to withstand some of the most extreme of conditions.

 Our transistors are produced in a world-class cleanroom.
-They are processed in about 20 steps using electron beam and laser lithography.
+They are processed using electron beam and laser lithography.
 Precision in our transistors is measured in nanometers and single layers of atoms, a level of accuracy that decides the quality of the end product.

 All amplifiers we build for cryogenic use are tested at 4 K before being delivered to customers.
 Sample LNAs are handpicked to go through excruciating experiments such as being cooled down to near absolute zero 100 times during a testing.
 After all, they have to perform well at 4 K not only once, but every single time.